 Adjacent to Montgomery Woods State Natural Reserve, the Weger Ranch property is the largest non-industrial, private forest in the Big River watershed.
 It contains 3,066 acres of coast redwood and Douglas-fir forest, with nearly 400 old-growth trees scattered throughout the property.

 The League has partnered with the landowners to permanently protect the land with a conservation easement.
-Under the easement, the owners would retain property rights, but the land would be protected forever from subdivision, development, and excessive logging, regardless of who owns it in the future or how many times the property changes hands.
-Sixty-two acres of reserve areas will be established where the forest will be allowed to return to old-growth condition.
+Under the easement, the owners retain property rights, but the land is protected forever from subdivision, development, and excessive logging, regardless of who owns it in the future or how many times the property changes hands.
+Sixty-two acres of reserve areas will be established where the forest will be allowed to return to old-growth conditions.

 The owners of Weger Ranch have innovated and set a high bar for sustainable forestry in the region.
 The ranch is under two active Non-Industrial Timber Management Plans on 2,394 acres, in which timber is harvested at a rate that is lower than the growth rate of the forest and individually selected, resulting in a diverse forest structure.
 These practices will endure under the conservation easement, along with additional restrictions in riparian zones and protection of all residual old-growth trees.
 In the current owners’ good hands, now is an opportune time to ensure permanent protection of this forest.

 This project is part of a big vision to expand protection around Montgomery Woods and improve access to this spectacular old-growth grove.
 Related projects include the August 2022 fee acquisition of the 453-acre Atkins Place property, which will ultimately be added to the reserve, as well as a partnership with California State Parks to redesign the visitor experience in Montgomery Woods in the coming years.